Background and Competition overview:

 There are two phases of evaluation.
 The coaching workshop is conducted between the two, and attended by individuals selected from first evaluation so as to be mentored while finalizing the last phase of the competition.
 The objective of the coaching workshop is to improve their skills with help of mentors and judges, and to ensure that competitors are supervised while sharing their skills and improving their respective submissions.
-During the coaching period, Teams will be constituted to foster knowledge sharing and collaboration spirit between students of different skill sets by regarding prevention measures of COVID-19.
+During the coaching period, Teams will be constituted to foster knowledge sharing and collaboration spirit between students of different skill sets.
 After this workshop, judges meet again for final evaluation.

 Previous competition can be viewed by clicking here